GTMStack

 Build custom when:

-- The workflow requires conditional logic that pre-built tools cannot express.
-Example: route leads to different teams based on a combination of company size, industry, product interest, and the rep’s current pipeline load.
+• The workflow requires conditional logic that pre-built tools can’t express.
+Example: route leads to different teams based on company size, industry, product interest, and the rep’s current pipeline load, all evaluated simultaneously.

-- The workflow spans more than three tools. iPaaS workflows that chain five or six API calls together become fragile and hard to debug.
+• The workflow spans more than three tools. iPaaS workflows chaining five or six API calls become fragile and hard to debug.

-- The workflow requires data transformation that goes beyond field mapping.
+• The workflow requires data transformation beyond field mapping.
 Calculating a composite lead score from data across four systems, or normalizing free-text industry fields into a controlled vocabulary, requires code.

 The Webhook Event Model for Real-Time Ops

 Webhooks enable an event-driven architecture where your GTM workflows react to changes as they happen, rather than running on a schedule.
-This model is especially powerful for time-sensitive operations.
+We’ve written about why this matters in our data layer architecture guide, and the principles apply directly here.

 Event Types That Matter for GTM

-Lead creation events: When a new lead enters any system (form submission, import, API creation), fire a webhook that triggers your routing and enrichment pipeline.
-The lead gets scored, enriched with firmographic data, matched against existing accounts, and assigned to a rep — all within seconds of creation.
+Lead creation events.
+When a new lead enters any system (form submission, import, API creation), fire a webhook that triggers your routing and enrichment pipeline.
+The lead gets scored, enriched with firmographic data, matched against existing accounts, and assigned to a rep, all within seconds.

-Deal stage changes: When an opportunity moves from one stage to another, fire a webhook that triggers the appropriate follow-up.
+Deal stage changes.
+When an opportunity moves from one stage to another, fire a webhook that triggers the appropriate follow-up.
 Moving to “Proposal Sent” might trigger a Slack notification to the solutions engineer.
-Moving to “Closed Won” might trigger provisioning workflows and a notification to the CS team.
+Moving to “Closed Won” might trigger provisioning workflows and a CS team notification.

-Engagement threshold events: When a contact’s engagement score crosses a defined threshold, fire a webhook that triggers an MQL notification and handoff process.
-This replaces the batch-processed scoring models that recalculate every hour and miss the moment when a prospect is actively researching.
+Engagement threshold events.
+When a contact’s engagement score crosses a defined threshold, fire a webhook that triggers an MQL notification and handoff.
+This replaces batch-processed scoring models that recalculate every hour and miss the moment a prospect is actively researching.

-Data quality events: When a record fails a validation rule or a required field is missing, fire a webhook that routes the record to a review queue.
-This is how you enforce data quality in real-time without blocking the person who created the record.
+Data quality events.
+When a record fails a validation rule or a required field is missing, fire a webhook that routes the record to a review queue.
+This enforces data quality in real-time without blocking the person who created the record.

 Designing Your Event Pipeline